robin-j9/PaymentAutomationLC/README.md

 ## Features

 * User registration with roles
-* .csv file upload and parsing
+* .csv file uploading and parsing
 * Payment parameter customization and automatic payment calculation
 * Ability to review payment records as both admin and user